 Rosemead School District values collaboration with all educational partners in developing effective and meaningful plans.
-We also believe in the importance of communicating meaningfully with parents who speak a language other than English and are intentional about creating spaces where non-English voices can be heard.
+We also believe in the importance of communicating meaningfully with parents who speak a language other than English and we are intentional about creating spaces where non-English voices can be heard.
 Our outreach efforts with pupils, parents, teachers, principals, other personnel, and employee bargaining units continue to provide valuable input and feedback to inform our planning related to instruction, curriculum, assessment, school operations, child nutrition, student support services, and social and mental health services.
+The district also consulted with the West San Gabriel Valley Special Education Local Plan Area (SELPA) to review and provide input on the LCAP as well.

-To inform the 2022-23 plan, the district used various methods of two-way communication to engage educational partners in our community.
-Beginning in the summer of 2021, just before school opened, our Educational Services staff presented the LCAP goals, metrics, and actions to school principals and district administrators and had them analyze end-of-year student data to identify key moves they could make in their own departments and school sites related to each of our LCAP action items in order to reach the desired outcomes.
+To inform the 2023-24 plan, the district used various methods of two-way communication to engage educational partners in our community.
+Beginning in the fall of 2022, our Educational Services staff presented the LCAP goals, metrics, and actions to school principals and district administrators and had them analyze end-of-year student data to identify key moves they could make in their own departments and school sites related to each of our LCAP action items in order to reach the desired outcomes.
 Twice a month from October through May, the principals, directors, and school psychologists engaged in "data discussions" at leadership meetings in which they analyzed data to determine what was working and what needed adjustments.
-As a result of each of these data discussions, we were able to collect input from leaders that informed the 2022-23 plan.
+As a result of each of these data discussions, we were able to collect input from leaders that informed the 2023-24 plan.

 Teacher consultation on the LCAP occurred throughout the school year via surveys, input during the Superintendent's all staff meetings, and targeted outreach at site staff meetings on specific topics pertinent to this year's LCAP implementation and plans for next year's implementation.
-We also analyze results from the teacher form of the Leader in Me Measurable Results Assessment (MRA), the CaISCHLS staff survey, and the PBIS Self-Assessment Survey to inform the LCAP.
-The members of the teacher leader Literacy Assessment Team gathered input from each of their site colleagues to weigh in on LCAP action items related to Tier 1 and Tier 2 literacy instruction for this upcoming year.
-The Rosemead Teachers Association, through its regular meetings with the district cabinet, shared feedback on the LCAP.
-In addition, they were provided a draft of the LCAP the week of May 31 for feedback.
+We also analyze results from the teacher form of the Leader in Me Measurable Results Assessment (MRA), the CalSCHLS staff survey, and the PBIS Self-Assessment Survey to inform the LCAP.
+The members of the teacher leader Literacy Assessment Team and the Multi-Tiered System of Support (MTSS) teams gathered input from each of their site colleagues to weigh in on LCAP action items related to Tier 1 and Tier 2 instruction.
+The Rosemead Teachers Association (RTA), through its regular meetings with the district cabinet, shared feedback on the LCAP.

-Similarly, consultation with classified staff was made through verbal input at all-staff meetings, targeted surveys about topics for professional development, and formal surveys including the Leader in Me Measurable Results Assessment (MRA), the CalSCHLS staff survey, and the PBIS Self-Assessment Survey.
-As a small district, we were also able to engage our staff in meaningful yet informal feedback.
-For example, after we brought in an outside agency to provide after-school visual and performing arts classes to our low-income students, our Ed Services coordinator asked the office managers and community liaisons what they saw as strengths and areas of weakness of the program.
-This past year, we implemented monthly role-alike meetings for attendance clerks, office managers, community liaisons, and custodians.
-In each of these settings, the staff was asked frequently for input on the needs of the district, and this input was used to inform the LCAP.
+Similarly, consultation with classified staff was made through input at all-staff meetings, targeted surveys about topics for professional development, and formal surveys including the Leader in Me Measurable Results Assessment (MRA), the CalSCHLS staff survey, and the PBIS Self-Assessment Survey.
+After we brought in outside agencies to provide visual and performing arts classes to all our low-income students, our Ed Services coordinator surveyed all the participating students, teachers and administrators the strengths and needed focus areas for the program for the following year.
+As a small district, we were also able to engage our staff in meaningful informal feedback, through discussions, staff meetings and teacher conversations.
+At our monthly role-alike meetings for attendance clerks, office managers, community liaisons, and custodians, the staff was asked frequently for input on the needs of the district, and this input was used to inform the LCAP.
 Our classified employees' union, CSEA, provided input on priorities and needs during negotiations throughout the year.